Bone Marrow Facts, Functions, Stem Cells, and Transplants

 Before a marrow transplant takes place, doctors or medical technicians test for the presence of specific proteins on the cell membranes of the donor cells.
 These proteins are called human leukocyte-assisted antigens, or HLA antigens.
-The more similar these proteins in a donor and recipient, the greater the probability that a transplant will be successful.
+The more similar these proteins in a donor and a recipient, the greater the probability that a transplant will be successful.

-Disorders That May Be Treated with a Bone Marrow Transplant
+Disorders That May Be Treated With a Bone Marrow Transplant

 Autoimmune Aplastic Anemia

-In aplastic anemia, the stem cells in the bone marrow are injured and the bone doesn't make enough new blood cells.
+In aplastic anemia, the stem cells in the bone marrow are injured and the bone doesn't make enough blood cells.
 The disease may be inherited or acquired during life.

 Cancer Treatment and Bone Marrow Destruction